SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/SIEM/Splunk Playbook 2025.md

 21. run nmap on port 9090 Zeuz admin

-- understand what does that port do and think about if it should be open it or not
+-Understand what the port does and think about whether it should be open or not.